VladimirRybalko/CSharpMongoMigrations/README.md

 ## What is it?

 **CSharpMongoMigrations** is an alternative .NET library for mongo migrations.
 Despite of official package **CSharpMongoMigrations** allows both the *Up* and the *Down* data migrations.
 It's a big advantage for huge MongoDb projects.
 Moreover solution does not have any dependencies from outdated MongoDb driver.
-So you don't need to reference to the two different versions of Mongo driver.
+So you don't need to reference two different versions of Mongo driver.

 ## Installation